Genital herpes

 Genital herpes and pregnancy

-If you have genital herpes during pregnancy, there's a risk your baby could develop a serious illness called neonatal herpes.
+However, if you have genital herpes during pregnancy, there's a risk your baby could develop a serious illness called neonatal herpes.

 This can be fatal, but most babies recover with antiviral treatment.